-Clara Irazábal is Assistant Professor of Urban Planning in the Graduate School of Architecture, Planning and Preservation (GSAPP) at Columbia University, New York City.
-In her research, she explores the interaction of culture, politics, and placemaking.
+Clara Irazábal is Professor of Planning, Director of the Latina/Latino Studies Program University of Missouri-Kansas.
+Her research, she explores the interaction of culture, politics, and placemaking.
 She primarily focuses on Latin American cities and Latino communities in the US.
 Irazábal has worked as consultant, researcher, and/or professor in Venezuela, Brazil, Colombia, Mexico, Germany, Spain, and the US; and has lectured in many other countries.
 She is the author of Urban Governance and City Making in the Americas: Curitiba and Portland (Ashgate, 2005) and the editor of Ordinary Places, Extraordinary Events: Citizenship, Democracy, and Public Space in Latin America (Routledge/ Taylor & Francis, 2008).
 She has published academic articles in English, Spanish, and Portuguese.

-Sarah Williams is currently Director of the Civic Data Design Project, which is new research lab that is part of Massachusetts Institute of Technology’s (MIT) School of Architecture and Planning School.
+Sarah Williams is an Assistant Professor of Urban Planning currently Director of the Civic Data Design Project, which is new research lab that is part of Massachusetts Institute of Technology’s (MIT) School of Architecture and Planning School.
 The Civic Data Design Project develops innovative tools and techniques that allow for the visualization, collection and spatial analysis of the vast data sets we now store about the places we live.
 The lab employs data visualization and mapping techniques to expose and communicate urban patterns and policy issues to broader audiences.
 Williams is also currently faculty of MIT’s Graduate School of Architecture and Planning.